The Best National Parks to Visit for an Outdoor Adventure

 Alaska: Glacier Bay National Park and Reserve

-Float along pristine, glassy waters as you wind between centuries-old glaciers.
+At this best national park, float along pristine, glassy waters as you wind between centuries-old glaciers.
 Keep your eyes peeled for humpback whales, sea otters, and orcas, and you may even notice some glaciers shifting.
 If kayaking isn't your thing, try ice climbing to get familiar with the looming glaciers and gain a new perspective on the hood.